daipe-ai/platform-docs/docs/working-with-git.md

 # Git workflow in Databricks

+!!! warning
+    If you are still using Daipe in Workspace / locally, [use this guide instead](working-with-git-local.md).

 !!! info "Prerequisites"
       - Enable 'Files in Repos' in your Databricks workspace at *Settings -> Admin Console -> Workspace Settings*
       - Set up a GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)